alonedelshtein/dotnet6-dllimport-from-golang/README.md

 # .Net Core 'DLLInvoke' from golang

+You can find an excellent repository on the subject by [vladimirvivien](https://github.com/vladimirvivien) on [go-cshared-examples](https://github.com/vladimirvivien/go-cshared-examples.git).

 This is a simple example of how to use golang as library in dotnet 6 and higher.

 It is an open source you may use/copy/fork for private or commercial.